zordius/lightncandy/README.md

 * Due to big change of variable name handling, the rendering support class LCRun is renamed to LCRun2.
 If you compile templates as none standalone php code by lightncandy v0.9 or before, you should compile these templates again.
 Or, you may run into 'LCRun not found' error when you execute these old rendering functions.

-* Old Standalone compiled templates can be executed safe when you upgrade to any version of lightncandy.
+* Standalone templates compiled by older lightncandy can be executed safe when you upgrade to any version of lightncandy.

 Usage
 -----